jjrdk/sirabus/README.md

 | In-Memory | For local development and testing. |
 | AMQP      | For production use with RabbitMQ.  |
 | SQS       | For production use with AWS SQS.   |

+## Specific Topics

+- [Service Bus](docs/service_bus.md): Overview of the service bus and its components.
+- [Hierarchical Topics](docs/hierarchical_topics.md): Explanation of hierarchical topics and how to use them.
+- [Event Handling](docs/event_handling.md): How to handle events using the service bus.
+- [Command Handling](docs/command_handling.md): How to handle commands using the service bus.